 Subsequent to the Spin-off and associated distribution, the Company entered into a custody agreement and an information agent agreement with Mercantil Banco Universal ("Banco Universal"), which is MSF's wholly-owned Venezuela bank subsidiary, and MSF, respectively.
 Prior to the IPO, substantially all of the Company's shareholders resided in Venezuela.
 Many of these persons, especially the approximately 17,000 holders of 300 or fewer shares of Company Class A or Class B Common Stock, or smaller shareholders, do not have securities brokerage accounts or other means to effectively buy, sell or transfer Company Shares.
 Banco Universal serves most of these same persons as shareholders of MSF, and is a member of Clearstream Banking, S.A., or Clearstream, and agreed to utilize Clearstream for appropriate transfers of Company Shares, which it holds in custody for the respective holders.
 Shares may be transferred from Clearstream to participants in the clearing facilities of The Depository Trust Company, or DTC, in the U.S., thereby adding potential liquidity for holders of shares held in custody.
-Banco Universal holds substantially all Company Shares held by smaller shareholders.
-As a service to its smaller shareholders and to promote shareholder liquidity generally, the Company pays market-based fees to Banco Universal to serve as information agent and custodian and transaction fees for assisting with changes in share ownership, including distribution of any payments from the Company in respect of Company Shares that may be repurchased.
+Banco Universal holds substantially all Company Payse market-based fees to Banco Universal to serve as information agent and custodian and transaction fees for assisting with changes in share ownership, including distribution of any payments from the Company in respect of Company Shares that may be repurchased.
 For the quarter ended December 31, 2018, we approved the payment of approximately \$0.28 million to Banco Universal for these services.